How to Help

 What YOU can do:

-- Tell your friends and families not to visit or support Marine Mammal Parks like Miami Seaquarium, SeaWorld and Six Flags.
-There is a better way to see orcas.
+- Tell your friends and families not to visit or support Marine Mammal Parks like Miami Seaquarium, Six Flags and SeaWorld.

 - Call your Congressman and elected officials and tell them not to support Marine Mammal captivity.
 To locate your government officials, click here.